ryo33/query-flow/README.md

 Whale maintains consistency through several key mechanisms:

-- **Version Monotonicity**: For each query (not a Runtime-wide), its version number only increases, ensuring a clear timeline of changes.
+- **Version Monotonicity**: For each query, its version number only increases, ensuring a clear timeline of changes.

-- **Cyclic safety**: The system is consistent while there are cycles in the dependency graph.
+- **Cyclic Safety**: The system remains consistent and functional even with cycles in the dependency graph.
-  Also, it does not hang in infinite loops even if there are cycles in the dependency graph.
+  Operations will not hang in infinite loops even in the presence of cycles.

-- **Invalidation Guarantees**: The system provides guarantees about invalidation:
+- **Invalidation Guarantees**: The system ensures:
-  - All dependent computations are notified of changes, and at least one caller of operation will be notified of the invalidation.
+  - All dependent computations are notified of changes
+  - At least one caller of an operation will be notified of invalidation
-  - Uninvalidating a node succeeds only if the node has not been invalidated since the given revision pointer
+  - Uninvalidation of a node succeeds only if the node hasn't been invalidated since the given revision pointer

 - **No Guarantees About**:
   - When get a node, it may be in an dirty state with other runnning operations